The King's Foundation: Future role

 After the Government announced in 2010 that it would withdraw funding for CABE (successor body to the Royal Fine Arts Commission, est. 1924), the Prince of Wales offered that PFBE could take over its role as arbiter of design in major planning applications.
 Modernist architects expressed dismay at the suggestion.

 In 2010, the Foundation decided to help reconstruct and redesign buildings in Port-au-Prince, Haiti after the capital was destroyed by the 2010 Haiti earthquake.
 The foundation is known for refurbishing historic buildings in Kabul, Afghanistan and Kingston, Jamaica.
 The project has been called the "biggest challenge yet" for the Prince's Foundation for the Built Environment.

 In January 2023, it was reported that Highgrove House, Dumfries House, and the Castle of Mey would be open to the public as a part of an initiative by the Prince's Foundation to tackle loneliness and isolation in cold weather by providing warm spaces.

 In June 2024 the inaugural King's Foundation Awards were handed out during a ceremony at St James's Palace.
 The awards consisted of nine categories, including the King Charles III Harmony Award which was presented to Ban Ki-moon.
+In October, the King's Foundation Australia was officially launched, and its first major project is the restoration of the Hillview Estate, the former Vice-Regal summer residence for NSW Governors.

+In May 2026, the King's Foundation and FormationQ announced a new partnership to showcase how towns and cities across the Commonwealth can grow sustainably using quantum technology.